-Travelling with your dog will be easiest if you prepare everything well in advance – accommodation, travel arrangements, and paperwork can all be organised months before you go, which means less stress and more fun for both of you.
+Going on holiday with dogs is easiest if you prepare everything well in advance – accommodation, travel arrangements, and paperwork can all be organised months before you go, which means less stress and more fun for both of you.

-If you’re thinking of travelling abroad with your dog you will need to consider pet passports, vaccinations and any rules of travel – take a look at our article about taking your dog on a plane if you are venturing further afield!
+If you’re thinking of going on holiday with your dog abroad you will need to consider pet passports, vaccinations and any rules of travel – take a look at our article about taking your dog on a plane if you are venturing further afield!

 Have a comfortable journey with your dog

 Just keeping a few simple things in mind will really increase the ease of taking dogs on holiday.
 Get your pen ready and make sure you’ve thought about everything in the list below – and when you’ve done all that, the only thing left is to get excited about your trip.

 - 1 Familiarise your puppy with car travel as early as possible, as this will make any trips away far less stressful.
 Get them used to the car with treats, toys and lots of encouragement!

 - 2 Your dog can lose a considerable amount of body water through panting, so take a bowl and lots of bottles of water with you to help them stay completely hydrated.

 - 3 Remember to pack plenty of plastic bags for when your dog goes to the toilet.
 After all, even when travelling they have the same needs as usual.